elsanussi-s-mneina/DonationTracker/CSharpUsingDotNetCore/DonationTracker/ReadMe.md

 ## How did you create this project?

-I used Visual Studio for Mac 8.5.1.
+I used Visual Studio for Mac, 8.5.2.
 I first installed the Visual Studio extension titled "Eto.Forms Support Add In".
 I got the extension from https://github.com/picoe/Eto/releases  .
 I used the file titled Eto.Addin.MonoDevelop-2.5.0.mpack , since I was on MacOS.